bkirsh99/GNMINFRMTCS/A7/Assignment7.md

 #?# What is the percentage of imputed SNPs?
 0.5 pt

 freq <- 100 * prop.table(table(myResults$Genotyped))
 #ANSWER: The percentage of imputed SNPs is 99.3%.
-My thought process behind this was that the Genotyped column assigns a label of "Imputed" or "Genotyped" for each SNP, so a frequency table should inform us about their proportion.
+My thought process behind this was that the Genotyped column assigns a label of "Imputed" or "Genotyped" for each SNP, so a frequency table of this variable should inform us about their proportion.

 ## The metric of imputation quality is Rsq, this is the estimated value of the squared correlation between imputed and true genotypes.
 Since true genotypes are not available, this calculation is based on the idea that poorly imputed genotype counts will shrink towards their expectations based on allele frequencies observed in the population (https://genome.sph.umich.edu/wiki/Minimac3_Info_File#Rsq).
 An Rsq < 0.3 is often used to flag poorly imputed SNPs.
 #?# What is the percentage of poorly imputed SNPs?